Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

 	node run.js
 	```

-1. Return to the `BlobTrigger` function in the Azure portal and confirm that the function is being triggered and that it's calling the Custom Vision Service to determine whether each photo uploaded to the "photos" container contains a polar bear.
+1. Return to the `BlobTrigger` function in the Azure portal and watch the log output for a minute or two.
+Confirm that the function is being triggered and that it's calling the Custom Vision Service to determine whether each photo uploaded to the "photos" container contains a polar bear.

 	![There be polar bears!](media/function-output-2.png)